Hagia Sophia Facts

 The architects of Hagia Sophia: Anthemius and Isidore faced a seemingly impossible challenge while they were creating the plans of Hagia Sophia.
 They had to turn a square into a circle.
 Roman architects had been struggling unsuccessfully for decades, trying to put a round dome, on top of a square structure.

-The Pantheon‘s round dome, on its round base was thought to be the only way to build a dome; but Justinian was determind to put a round dome on the top of a Christian Church.
+The Pantheon‘s round dome, on its round base was thought to be the only way to build a dome; but Justinian was determind to put a massive dome on the top of a Christian basilica.
 Therefore Anthemius and Isidore invented entirely new architectural elements.

 Hagia Sophia Architecture